-Example: TZG calculation for a conventional green (Hayward) orchard:
+Example: Dry Matter profile of a conventional green (Hayward) orchard for TZG calculation:

-- After testing of dry matter, each fruit in the 90-fruit sample is allocated to a dry matter grade (see graph above) - The number of fruit in a single grade is converted to a percentage of the 90 fruit • sample - Each dry matter grade has a grade value (set by Zespri, differs for each cultivar) - For each dry matter grade, the %Fruit is multiplied by the grade value. - Each of these results are then added to give the TZG.
+- After testing of dry matter, each fruit in the 90-fruit sample is allocated to a dry matter grade (see graph above) - The number of fruit in a single grade is converted to a percentage of the 90 fruit sample - Each dry matter grade has a grade value (set by Zespri, differs for each cultivar) - · For each dry matter grade, the %Fruit is multiplied by the grade value. - Each of these results are then added to give the TZG.
 In the table below, the values in the first column add to 68% or a TZG of 0.68.